katanaml/covid19/README.md

 ## Instructions

-See covid19_endpoint.py, functio run_training is responsible to execute re-training
+See covid19_endpoint.py, function run_training is responsible to execute re-training

 ## API